jinjingngo/leetcode/JavaScript/Algorithms/ArrayPartitionI/README.md

 > try come example like 1, 2, 3, 4

-Aha, maximums come from the pairs' minimun number.
+Aha, maximums come from the pairs' minimum number.
 So we
 1. order the array in `asc`
-2. filter the pairs' minimun number and store into an array
+2. filter the pairs' minimum number and store into an array
-3. sum the minimun number array
+3. sum the minimum number array
 4. got the right anwser